nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _conn_size:

 Getting the size
-    We can get the number of connections in the Connectome with
+    We can get the number of connections in the SynapseCollection with

     .. code-block:: ipython